platformsh/platformsh-docs/docs/src/overview/environments/search-engine-visibility.md

 ```

 That tells search engines to not index these sites and not traverse links from these sites.
-This keeps non-production sites out of search engine indexes,
+This keeps non-production sites out of search engine indexes.
-which otherwise would dilute the SEO of the production site.

 When this is off, your app can serve a `robots.txt` file from its root as normal.
 Use the [`location` section of your app configuration](../../configuration/app/app-reference.md#locations).